pfarrell/pfarrell.github.com/_posts/2012-02-19-oblique-stratagems.markdown

 * Fix it by rebooting it
 * Leave it running
 * How old is your session?
-* Detach your mouse
+* Detach the mouse
-* Disable your touchpad
+* Disable the touchpad
 * Divide and conquer
 * Delegate it
-* Write it down for later and move on
+* Write it down and move on
 * Unplug your internet connection
-* It will happen, does it matter?
+* Does it matter?
-* It will happen, you can handle it
+* Handle it
 * How long can you go without starting a new instance?
 * Need a webpage?
-Email a colleague and ask for a screenshot of the page.
-Do that all week.
+Email a colleague and ask for a screenshot of website.
-* Add a random pauses to every function, is it still usable??
+* A new developer adds a random pauses to every one of your functions
 * Ask for it and move on
 * 120 chars/line, 8 lines/function unless you can argue why not
 * Don't ask the data store